ManticoreGamesInc/platform-documentation/src/tutorials/vfx_tutorial.md

 7. The only other important thing we'll want to change is on the **root folder** of the Loot Bag object.

     One of the custom properties is called "ResourceName".
 Be default it is "Gold" and therefore that's what resource is given to the player when they pick it up.
-We want this to be a crowbar... so let's just call it `Crowbar`!
+We want this to be a crowbar, so let's just call it `Crowbar`!

     !!! tip
         Make sure to pay attention to your casing of a resource.
 The resource "Crowbar" is completely different from "crowbar".